-MUTARE - Drama ensured at Forbes Boarder Post on Tuesday when sacked Vice President Emmerson Mnangagwa's bid to exit the country into neighbouring Mozambique was blocked.
+MUTARE - Drama ensued at Forbes Border Post on Tuesday when sacked Vice President Emmerson Mnangagwa's bid to exit the country into neighbouring Mozambique was blocked.

-Barely 24 hours after being fired from government, Mnangagwa who was in the company of four other people believed to be his relatives, had a torrid time trying to exit the border despite that their passports had already been stamped.
+Barely 24 hours after being fired from government, Mnangagwa, who was in the company of four other people believed to be his relatives, had a torrid time trying to exit the border despite the fact that their passports had already been stamped.

 Eye witnesses who spoke to TellZim News said the problem started when Mnangagwa's car was being searched by security details at the border.

-"He started walking back to the entrance gate but no one could quickly identify him as he was wearing a poor boy cap.
+"He started walking back to the entrance gate but no one identified him then as he was wearing a poor boy cap.
 He was stopped by police who grabbed him from behind but stopped after noticing who he was.